geeksforsocialchange/gfsc-v2/_posts/2019-04-19-brief-introduction-placecal.md

 {% include image.html description="The map of Hulme and Moss Side we made for Winter 2018's mailout" url="/assets/images/blog/brief-intro-placecal/3.png" class="" %}

+{% include smallsignup.html custom="Hear more about our projects by signing up to our email list." %}

 ## What are the benefits?